ashleyrobycreates/FiveMinuteFarms/README.md

 **Garden Images:** Images have been added that show the various stages of planting and growing.

-**Jokes to Make Your Garden Laugh:** A simple API that allows users to request random jokes to tell to their seedlings and garden plants.
+**Jokes to Make Your Garden Laugh:** A simple API that allows users to request random jokes to tell to their seedlings and garden plants and keeps a list of the jokes in a container on the page to view.

-**Contact Page:** Created if the user would like to email me and send a note.
+**Contact Page:** Created if the user would like to email with a name field and a note.

 ## Features Utilized for the project